I work as a freelance teaching artist with a focus on integrating art and science.

 Curricula

 Below are my regular workshops, which I can adjust to context.
-I’ve taught most of these in both classroom and informal settings, and in long and short formats.
-I prefer to tailor project plans and content to the interests of students and frequently create brand new experiences.
-When working with individuals I use a sliding scale starting at $25/hr.
+I’ve taught many in both classroom and informal settings, and in long and short formats.
+I prefer to tailor project plans and content to the interests of students, so I frequently create brand new experiences.

-If you are interested in working with me, you should contact me for a free brainstorm session and quote!
-This email address is being protected from spambots.
+Email me if you would like to discuss a teaching project: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 Close observation can inspire wonderful works of imagination.
 This course begins with observational drawing, combining careful inquiry with drawing technique to build the keen observation skills foundational for both artists and naturalists.
 Using example plant and animal groups, we review growth and body patterns, learning through drawing.
 I introduce field sketching, grayscale and color drawing, and watercolor layer technique.
 The course culminates with examples and projects in imaginative nature art, launching you into your own nature illustrating journey!